ayewhosthat/Projects/CourseWebscraper/README.txt

 Overall, I liked this project, where I got to learn and practice webscraping with BeautifulSoup and data cleaning/processing with Pandas

 * data was collected from a crowdsourced Excel sheet
+* this project was purely for personal use only, in no way was it intended for any purpose other than making my course registration process a little easier, while also practicing my Python skills